ArnaudHemmerle/3DRICN/README.md

 # MCRICM
 Code for reconstruction of MCRICM images of a lamellipodium.

-1) You first need to run simulations of the reflectivity for the various conditions (INA, wavelength, d, h, nin) To do so, edit Main_simu.py to modify the parameters of the calculation and launch it with "python Main_simu.py" It will create a folder with all the results stored in python .npy files, which will be used for the reconstruction.
+1) You first need to run simulations of the reflectivity for the various conditions (INA, wavelength, d, h, nin).
+To do so, edit Main_simu.py to modify the parameters of the calculation and launch it with "python Main_simu.py" It will create a folder with all the results stored in python .npy files, which will be used for the reconstruction.